-It's a support program for families who have a child that may require additional assistance with speech delays, fine and gross motor delays or behaviour challenges.
+It's a support program for families who have a child that may require additional assistance with speech delays, fine and gross motor delays or behavior challenges.
 Your child could receive PUF (program unit funding) if your child has a severe delay in language or two or more developmental delays in:

 These delays can be mild to moderate or severe.
 The therapists and learning support teachers provide individual program plans that fit each child's learning style.
 The goal is to assist your child prior to kindergarten so that they may begin their educational journey with improved confidence and skills.

-Early intervention services are provided by private government funded agencies guided by Alberta Education.
-Their services are free to families enrolled in licensed early learning (preschool) programs .
+Early intervention services are provided by private government-funded agencies guided by Alberta Education.
+Their services are free to families enrolled in licensed early learning (preschool) programs.

 Stepping Stones Langdon Preschool is proud to be partnered with PROVIDENCE as our chosen early intervention team!

 Teachers are responsible for planning and implementing a quality program in the classroom, coordinating the Individual Program Plan (IPP) process, writing the IPP, monitoring your child’s program, facilitating parent involvement, and providing support to parents.